Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Explainable Representation of FSCs via Amalgamation with DTs

-For the almost sure reachability objective, one can obtain FSCs using an SMT-based iterative approach as used for computing the winning region in~\cite{JungesJS20}.
-In each iteration of this approach, an observation-based stationary policy is obtained that either reaches the target directly or reaches an observation from which we have already found a winning policy in a previous iteration.
+For almost-sure reachability objectives, we construct a policy to reach the target by iteratively computing the attractor\footnote{An attractor is the set of observations from which a policy can ensure reaching the target region, possibly in multiple steps.} of the winning region (target set), following the approach of~\cite{JungesJS20}.
+For such policies, we provide an even more compact representation.
+Note that, here we have $\ObsDom{\fsclabelmap} = \observations$ and $\ObsDom{\fsctransitionmap} = \observations\times \observations$.
+Starting from target states, in each iteration, an observation-based stationary policy is obtained that either reaches the target or reaches an observation from which we have already found a winning policy in a previous iteration.
 In the second case, the policy would switch to the previously calculated winning policy.
 This iterative procedure also helps us construct the FSC representing a winning policy.
 At iteration $i$, we add a new node $n_i$ to the FSC.
-The policy $\sigma_i$ found in the iteration would describe the action mapping, \textit{i.e.}, $\fsclabelmap(n,z)=\sigma_i(z)$.
+The policy $\sigma_i$ found in the iteration would describe the action mapping, \textit{i.e.}, $\fsclabelmap(n_i,z)=\sigma_i(z)$.
 If the policy requires switching to a previously computed policy, this is captured by the transition function $\fsctransitionmap$.
-This can be conceptualized as follows: \begin{itemize} \item[Case 1:] Based on the current observation $z$, the policy can suggest an action $a$ and does not switch to any other policy.
-In that case, in the constructed FSC, $\fsclabelmap(n_i,z)=a$ and the node of the FSC would not change. \item[Case 2:] Upon encountering an observation $z'$, the policy can switch to a previously computed policy $\sigma_j$ (without taking any action).
-In that case, in the constructed FSC, for all $z\in \observations$, we would have $\fsctransitionmap(n_i,z,z')=n_j$, where $n_j$ is the node corresponding to the policy $\sigma_j$ added in the $j^{\textrm{th}}$ iteration. \item[Case 3:] From observation $z$, the policy takes an action $a$ and then depending on the subsequent observation $z'$, it can switch to another policy $\sigma_j$.
-In that case, in the constructed FSC, for all $z'\in \observations$, we would have $\fsctransitionmap(n_i,z,z')=n_j$, where $n_j$ is the node corresponding to the policy $\sigma_j$ added in the $j^{\textrm{th}}$ iteration.
-We also have $\fsclabelmap(n_i,z)=a$. \end{itemize} The iterative procedure concludes once a winning policy is identified from the initial observations.
-The controller created by this approach would still have some nodes non-reachable from the initial node.
-We remove these irrelevant nodes by graph post-processing.
+This can be conceptualized as follows:

+\emph{Case 1:} Based on the current observation $z$, the policy can suggest an action $a$ and does not switch to any other policy.
+In that case, in the constructed FSC, $\fsclabelmap(n_i,z)=a$ and the node of the FSC would not change.